Mid Wales leaflet

 Each backpack contains useful goodies like binoculars, a magnifying glass, a bug pot and nature identification cards along with a guide explaining how to use them.

-The menu includes succulent pork sausages and tasty beef burgers, homemade soups and a delicious choice of cakes.
+The café menu includes hot and cold snacks and a delicious choice of cakes.

-It sells local wood crafts, jams and chutneys, bottled Welsh beer, books and an ever changing range of gifts.
+The shop sells wood crafts, jams and chutneys, bottled Welsh beer, books and an ever changing range of gifts.

 The Barcud Trail, which goes around the edge of the lake, is suitable for wheelchairs.
 There are no steps or stiles and the gradient is 10% or less with resting bays on uphill sections.